wisnukurniawan/Compose-ToDo/doc/architecture.md

 #### Data layer

 Responsible to give correct data to the screen.
-Calling an API from data layer should be main-safe—safe from the main thread.
+Calling an API from data layer should be main-safe safe from the main thread.
 The data layer must return flow/suspend.
 By doing this the data can be composed easily.

 ### Sample Project